Brandtweary/Cymbiont/README.md

 If you prefer to use conda, poetry, or another environment manager:
 1. Set `manage_venv = false` in config.toml
 2. Activate your preferred environment
-3. Run bootstrap.sh to install dependencies into that environment, or follow the manual setup instructions, substituting the venv activation step with your environment manager's activation command.
+3. Run bootstrap.sh to install dependencies into that environment, or follow the manual setup instructions for steps 3 and 4.
 4. Run `python cymbiont.py` from the activated environment.